mandrusiaks/SMToast/README.md

 Alternatively, you can simply add ```SMToast.swift``` to your project.

-## Basic Example
+## Basic Examples

 SMToast is extremely simple to use.
-Use one of the following command to display a toast.
+Use one of the following commands to display a toast.

 ```swift